RuitiariGibson/RuitiariGibson/README.md

 write cli-application using python /read one of Stephen King's sequel/ playing fps games and by day I study law.
 Here are some ideas about me to get you started:

-- 🔭 I’m currently working on android file manager and wego python version
+- 🔭 I’m currently working on anything android/python
-- 🌱 I’m currently learning deep learning
-- 👯 I’m looking to collaborate on android...
+- 👯 I’m looking to collaborate on any android project...
 - 💬 Ask me about anything android/python...
 - 📫 How to reach me: gibrsonruitiari@gmail.com
 - 😄 Pronouns: He/Him/They